 Our “Sam has a Stoma” book helps young children become familiar with stoma surgery.
 Designed as a story/colouring book, it provides the child, as well as their siblings, with information in preparation for surgery, recovery from the operation and return to full activity.
 To receive a copy in the post contact us

 Additionally, Dansac booklets entitled ‘What’s on your tummy, Emil?’ and ‘Teen with a Stoma’ are available upon request.

-The Breakaway Foundation is a UK-wide charity offering support to children with bladder and/or bowel diversions/dysfunction and their families.
-Since 2006, Breakaway has helped around 300 families, taking them out of isolation and helping them to realise that they are not on their journey alone.
+The Breakaway Foundation is a UK based Facebook support group offering support to children with bladder and/or bowel diversions/dysfunction and their families.
+Formerly a charity, Breakaway has helped around 300 families since 2006, taking them out of isolation and helping them to realise that they are not on their journey alone.

-The Breakaway Foundation is now able to support children from birth to 18, meaning that parents will no longer feel alone in those very difficult early years.
-Visit their website for more information.
+The Breakaway Foundation supports children from birth to 18, meaning that parents will no longer feel alone in those very difficult early years.
+Visit their private Facebook group for more information.